autarch/blog.urth.org/content/posts/2011-05-26-all-my-code-is-now-in-git.md

 Well, truth to be said much of Git UI was grown rather than designed; Git is an example of application which was build bottoms-up, starting from simple model of/for repository... and unfortunately it shows in some places as hard edges.

 **Mark Dominus, on 2011-05-27 18:24, said:**
-Have you seen this? <a href="http://t-a-w.blogspot.com/2010/02/could-mercurial-please-die-already.html" rel="nofollow ugc">http://t-a-w.blogspot.com/2010/02/could-mercurial-please-die-already.html</a>
+Have you seen this? <http://t-a-w.blogspot.com/2010/02/could-mercurial-please-die-already.html>

 "Neither git nor Mercurial are sufficiently better from the other to win on merits alone, and there's really no point in having them both.